or4nge19/ThermodynamicsLean/README.md

 #### **2. The Cancellation Law** (`LY/Cancellation.lean`)

 This file contains the formal proof of the **Cancellation Law (Theorem 2.1)**, which is stated in Section II.C.
 The paper provides a brief sketch of the proof.
-This module provides a complete, step-by-step verification, including:
+This module provides a complete verification, including:

 *   The `S_step` lemma, which proves the core inductive step of the argument.
 *   The `catalyst_amplification` lemma, which corresponds to **Lemma 2.2**.